What is an automated vehicle?

 Not to the public.
 Several companies — including many PAVE members — are testing highly automated vehicles.
 This testing is paving the way for widespread availability of fully automated vehicles in the future.
 But while you can’t buy a fully automated car today, there are already highly advanced technologies available that can prevent crashes and save lives.
 Clearing up this understandable confusion — helping people understand what technology is available today, and what is coming in the future — is a big part of our mission.

 This all seems complicated!
-How do driverless cars work?
+How do automated vehicles work?

 OK, but can I trust computers and electronics to get me around safely?